kbalk/booklist/README.md

 ### Prerequisites

-This script was written using Python 3.7 and uses:
+This script requires Python 3.8 or newer, plus the following libraries:

 * Pytest
 * PyYAML